Verizon’s Nokia Lumia 928 has just now finally become

 Features

-Video calling, Optical image stabilization
+Video calling, Optical image

-Video calling, Optical image stabilization
+Video calling, Optical image

 Front-facing camera